pastyeyes/persons-finder/README.md

 ## What Has Been Done

-- **OpenAPI Definition**: Updated `openapi.yaml` to describe schemas and endpoints for both `Location` (legacy) and `Person` resources.
+- **OpenAPI Definition**: In `spec.yaml`.
 The primary API endpoints for managing persons and their locations are defined under `/api/v1/persons`.
 - **API Implementation**:
   - Developed Spring Boot controllers, use cases (application services), and domain models for `Person` and `Location`.
   - The `PersonController` (`src/main/java/com/example/personsfinder/adapter/web/controller/persons/PersonController.java`) implements the following endpoints: